galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project-gradle.md

     │           └───resources
 	│				└───textfiles
 	│					└───sampleText.txt
-    └─── pom.xml
+    └─── settings.gradle
 ```

-The names of the root folders are not part of Maven's opinionated stance (they were just chosen for this exercise - but there is a conventional pattern to follow), however, the names of the lower level folders (`src`, `main`, `java` and so on) most certainly are.
+The names of the root folders are just chosen for this exercise, but there is a conventional pattern to follow, however, the names of the lower level folders (`src`, `main`, `java` and so on) are mandatory.

-As well as a hierarchy of directories, there are four `pom.xml` files placed at specific locations:
+As well as a hierarchy of directories, there are three `build.gradle` files placed at specific locations:

-- _dev.galasa.example.banking_
 - _dev.galasa.example.banking.account_
 - _dev.galasa.example.banking.obr_
 - _dev.galasa.example.banking.payee_

-Of course, the four _pom.xml_ files all have different contents!
+Of course, the `build.gradle` files all have different contents.
+There are also two `bnd.bnd` files at the following locations:

+- _dev.galasa.example.banking.account_
+- _dev.galasa.example.banking.payee_

+and one settings.gradle file at - _dev.galasa.example.banking_

 ## Importing the example test project into your IDE

 Complete the following steps to import an example test project into Eclipse:

 1. Launch Eclipse and choose _File > Import..._
-1. In the _Select_ dialog, expand _Maven_, choose _Existing Maven Projects_ and click _Next_.
+1. In the _Select_ dialog, expand _Gradle_, choose _Existing Gradle Projects_ and click _Next_.
 1. Navigate to your root project directory - _dev.galasa.example.banking_ in this case - and follow the remaining prompts to complete the import.
 If you see a warning or error dialog, opt to resolve the error later.
 1. View your set of projects in _Package Explorer_.

 ## More about the parent project

 The top level folder, which is called `dev.galasa.example.banking` in this example, is the parent project.
 The parent project is a convenient container in which to hold all of the generated files.
-The `pom.xml` in the parent project is used to build all the other generated files.
+The `settings.gradle` in the parent project is used to build all the other generated files.

 Within the example parent project structure there are three generated OSGi bundle sub-projects: